ShadowXeldron/ShadowXeldrons-S3AIR-Mods/Even More Themes/README.md

 *   Special Stage results music
 *   Unique music for all 14 Special Stages (successfully implemented!)
 *   Extra tracks for the following cutscenes:
-    *   The AIZ opening cutscene with the plane
+    *   The AIZ opening cutscene with the plane (successfully implemented!)
     *   The cutscene in LBZ where the Death Egg launches
     *   The cutscene in HPZ where Eggman steals the Master Emerald
     *   The cutscene in SSZ where Sonic and/or Tails board the Death Egg (successfully implemented!)